Moon Nila

+Moon Nila is a Malaysian Tamil actress, stage performer, and television personality.

 Biography

 Moon Nila was born in Selangor as Anitha and worked as a nurse before entering the industry.
 While debuting in the film industry, she used her social media name Moon Nila.
 (Note: Since she was born on the 20th of the month, her rāśi is Chandra.)
 She starred in several soap operas such as Tamil Letchumy as Amy and Yaar Avan as Mayaa.
 Regarding the differences between her character in the first and second seasons of Tamil Letchumy, she said that her character was innocent and straight forward in season 1 and bold in season 2.

 In 2022, she made it to the Malaysia Book of Records for playing nine different roles in the Astro Vinmeen HD soap opera Iraivi Thirumagal Kaadu, namely an old lady, a fortune teller, a rich lady, a herbalist, a demented girl, a doctor, a book seller, a teenage girl and a goddess.